michelvankessel/LFCS/LFS201/flashcards.md

 * rpm -qa lists all installed packages on the system - True
 * rpm -V coreutils verifies the integrity of the package /bin/ls which is provided by the coreutils package - True

+### 7 -DPKG

+* dpkg -l lists all installed packages on the system - True